-- Students may be exempt from dress code during approved Spirit Weeks.
-Guidelines for Spirit Week Dress Code will be provided by the School.
-If a student is in violation of these guidelines, they will be required to wear the school uniform. - Students in grades 5-12 may receive permission to wear jeans or free dress at the School's discretion.
-This is an earned privilege.
-Students earning free dress may not wear clothing that becomes a safety issue or a distraction to one's self or others and will lose the privilege if the School determines there is an issue. - •
+- 3. No clothing, jewelry, accessories, or hairstyles which are, or include, a picture, writing, or insignia which is: (1) gang related; (2) presents a safety hazard to the wearer or others; (3) advertises or symbolizes any type of alcohol, drugs, tobacco, or gambling; (4) includes weapons or acts which are illegal, violent, obscene, or hazardous to one's health; (5) sexually suggestive, crude, vulgar, profane; discriminatory, obscene, contain threats, libelous; or (6) offensive or degrading to students or staff on the basis of gender, cultural, religious or ethnic values. - Additional Guidelines for Spirit Week Dress Code may be provided by the School.
+If a student is in violation of these guidelines, they will be required to change back into the school uniform. - Students in grades TK-12 may receive permission to wear jeans or free dress at the School's discretion. - This is an earned privilege.
+Students earning free dress may not wear clothing that becomes a safety issue or a distraction to one's self or others and will lose the privilege if the School determines there is an issue.